intellegin/aerion-home/README.md

 ## Key Components

 -   **`web_ui.py`**: Flask-based web server.
-    -   Starts/stops the `main.py` process.
+    -   Starts/stops the `main.py` assistant process.
     -   Serves the HTML/CSS/JS frontend.
-    -   Handles Google OAuth2 authentication flow.
+    -   Handles Google OAuth2 authentication flow for tools.
-    -   Provides API endpoints for settings and voice model management.
+    -   Provides a settings page to configure the wake word, microphone, and speaker.
-    -   Uses Socket.IO to push real-time status updates to the browser.
+    -   Uses Socket.IO to push real-time status, state, and dialogue updates to the browser.

 -   **`main.py`**: The main assistant loop.
     -   Connects to the `web_ui.py` server via a Socket.IO client.
-    -   **Wake Word**: Uses `pvporcupine` to listen for a wake word (e.g., "Jarvis").
+    -   **Wake Word (`wake_word_listener.py`)**: Uses `pvporcupine` to listen for a wake word (e.g., "Jarvis").
-    -   **Transcription**: Captures microphone audio and transcribes it locally using **Picovoice Leopard** for fast, on-device performance.
+    -   **Audio Input (`audio_in.py`)**: Uses `webrtcvad` for Voice Activity Detection to determine when the user has finished speaking, then transcribes the captured audio using **Picovoice Leopard** for fast, on-device performance.
-    -   **Command Handling (`command_handler.py`)**: Sends the transcribed text and conversation history to an OpenAI LLM.
+    -   **Command Handling (`command_handler.py`)**: Sends the transcribed text and conversation history to an OpenAI LLM to get a response or a tool call.
     -   **Text-to-Speech (`speak.py`)**: Synthesizes the LLM's response into audio using **ElevenLabs**.
-    -   **Crash Resilience**: Automatically restarts its main loop upon encountering an error.

--   **`tools.py`**: A collection of functions the LLM can call to interact with the outside world.
-    -   `search_web`: Searches the web with DuckDuckGo.
-    -   `get_all_upcoming_events`: Fetches Google Calendar events.
-    -   `search_contacts`: Fuzzy-searches Google Contacts.
-    -   `create_email_draft`, `send_email`: Manages Gmail.
-    -   `navigate_ui`: Sends a command via Socket.IO to change the active tab in the web UI.
+-   **`tools/`**: A directory containing the assistant's tools.
+    -   Each tool is a separate `.py` file containing a `run()` function and a `description` variable.
+    -   The `__init__.py` file dynamically loads all tools, making them available to the `command_handler`.
+    -   This modular design allows for easy extension.
+The assistant can even create new tools for itself using the `create_new_tool` function.

--   **`socket_client.py`**: A shared Socket.IO client instance to prevent circular import errors between `main.py` and `tools.py`.
+-   **`socket_client.py`**: A shared Socket.IO client instance used by `main.py` and other components to communicate with the `web_ui.py` server.

--   **`templates/index.html`**: A single-page application that serves as the frontend.
+-   **`templates/home.html`**: The main page of the web UI.
-    -   Displays the assistant's status (running/stopped) and the currently selected voice.
+    -   Displays the assistant's status (running/stopped) and state (listening, processing, speaking).
-    -   Provides a UI to select and save an ElevenLabs voice (`settings.json`).
+    -   Provides a button to start/stop the assistant.
-    -   Handles the Google authentication process.
-    -   Receives real-time updates and navigation commands from the backend via Socket.IO.
+    -   Shows a real-time transcript of the conversation between the user and the AI.
+    -   Links to the settings page.

--   **`database.py`**: Logs all conversations to a Supabase PostgreSQL database for history and analysis.
+-   **`database.py`**: Logs all conversations to a local SQLite database for history and analysis.

 ---